lmccalman/spacerace/README.md

 spin.

-Multiple ships can form a team, and the game keeps both a team score and an invididual ship score.
+Multiple ships can form a team, and the game keeps both a team score and an individual ship score.
 Clients are welcome to add multiple ships to the game, but the server may limit the total number of clients in a game or playing for a particular team.